arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 * The bach project (bachproject.net)
 * and many Max/MSP packages...

+The project was also inspired by :
+* MiMu Gloves https://mimugloves.com/ (extending music instruments with gestual controls)
+* GeKiPe http://philippespiesser.com/projet/gekipe-geste-kinect-percussion/ (creating/extending music instruments with mechanical, percussion-like movements)
+* Soundpainting as a standard, world-wide language for artistic performance, communication and composition http://www.soundpainting.com/

+Each of these is an example of the performativity and potential of gestures and signs for music creativity, composition and instrument expansion.

 The project is licensed under GPLv3, as required by the Bach Project.